ccleberg/cmc.pub/content/blog/2023-10-11-self-hosting-authelia.md

 ## Nginx: Protected Domain(s)

 Now that Authelia is accessible externally, you need to configure the domain you intend to protect with Authelia.
-In this example, I\'m protecting `teddit.example.com`.
+In this example, I'm protecting `teddit.example.com`.

 Similar to the process above, paste the content and update the relevant variables.